shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 import std;

-# You should specificy here all your app nodes and use round robin to select a backend
+# You should specify here all your app nodes and use round robin to select a backend
 backend default {
     .host = "<app-host>";
     .port = "80";